 Tennessee Catfish Fishing

-All about fishing for flathead, blue, white and channel catfish in Tennessee.
+All about fishing for flathead, blue, white and channel catfish in TN.

 Catfish Waters In TN

 Catfish are in virtually all waters in Tennessee.
 Major lakes with catfish include Boone Lake, Calderwood Reservoir, Center Hill Lake, Cheatham Lake, Cherokee Lake, Chickamauga Lake, Chilhowee Lake, Cordell Hull Lake, Dale Hollow Reservoir, Douglas Lake, Fort Loudoun Lake, Fort Patrick Henry Reservoir, Garrett Lake, Gibson County Lake, Great Falls Lake, J Percy Priest Lake, John Sevier Reservoir, Kentucky Lake, Lake Barkley, Melton Hill Lake, Nickajack Lake, Normandy Lake, Norris Lake, Ocoee Lake, Old Hickory Lake, Parksville Reservoir, Percy Priest Lake, Pickwick Lake, Reelfoot Lake, South Holston Lake, Tellico Reservoir, Tims Ford Lake, Watauga Lake, Watts Bar Lake and Woods Reservoir.
 Catfish are also found in most rivers, smaller lakes and ponds as well.

 World record: 58 lbs 0 oz

 World record: 123 lbs 9 oz